ksobrenat32/SummerOfCode-2025/journal/Phase_I.md

 - Found the prefixes of the stale Pubsub topics, added them to the cleaner to focus on those topics. [branch](https://github.com/ksobrenat32/beam/tree/stale_claner_implement)

+### PR permissions : 2025-06-06

+- Mapped the users and roles that exist in the GCP project to their roles in the terraform code.